matevzv/logatec-temp-monitor/README.md

 once per minute and pushes the temperature and relative humidity measurements to the Videk management system.

-It expects to be running on the SNA-LGTC host board that has a VESNA SNC guest board attached.
-The VESNA SNC board must be equipped with a SNE-SENS board with a SHT21 sensor.
+It should be possible to build and run this container on both a PC and the SNA-LGTC host board from the same Dockerfile.
+When running on a PC, the VESNA SNC board should be connected over the Olimex ARM-USB-OCD programmer (both JTAG and the serial line).
+When running on the SNA-LGTC host board there should be a VESNA SNC guest board attached.

+In both cases VESNA SNC board must be equipped with a SNE-SENS board with a SHT21 sensor (there is also a `fake-sensor` branch available that works without the SNE-SENS board).

 This application has two components: